telliott99/MyUnix/unix4-grep.rst

          3115
      >

-Write a file containing the names of all the songs by "10,000 Maniacs":
+Write to a file the names of all the songs by "10,000 Maniacs":

 .. sourcecode:: bash